Salesforce adoption is a funny business!

 By virtue of its integrational capabilities and synergy with many other applications, Salesforce is already in the pole position amongst Enterprise CRMs.
 According to a report by Salesforce, “Implementation of Salesforce will increase sales win rate by 26% and sales revenues by 28%.”

-The best part of adoption is that no matter where you are in your Salesforce journey, you can get started right away.
+The best part of creating a Salesforce adoption strategy is that no matter where you are in your Salesforce journey, you can get started right away.
 Be it that you’re considering to buy Salesforce, working on implementing it, or even have been using it for years; the adoption process would be fairly similar.

 This phase is before the rollout of Salesforce.
 It will explain the different must-have strategies to iron out the wrinkles in your strategy right from the start.